mustafametesengul/webquest/README.md

 > To use the Hyperbrowser browser, you need to set the `HYPERBROWSER_API_KEY` environment variable.

 > To use the Any Article scraper, you need to set the `OPENAI_API_KEY` environment variable.

+## Disclaimer

+This tool is for educational and research purposes only.
+The developers of WebQuest are not responsible for any misuse of this tool.
+Scraping websites may violate their Terms of Service.
+Users are solely responsible for ensuring their activities comply with all applicable laws and website policies.